Puppy Supply List

 Plastic bags - for cleaning up after your pup while walking about town.

 Plastic Gloves- for all occasions.
-Cheapest at Granger but also at Costco
+Cheapest at Granger but also I good deal at Costco

 Baby wipes - Can be used for cleaning up accidents indoors.
 My favorite to use for cleaning out the Danes ears and eyes.

 Vinegar - for neutralizing odors after accidents.
 It is also good in your laundry :) I use it for washing the dog blankets :) I have not found any other product that works as good as Vinegar at getting the smell out of things.